Ministry of Internal Affairs (Soviet Union): Functions and organization

+Structure

 As a union-republic ministry under the Council of Ministers, the MVD had its headquarters in Moscow and branches in the republic and regional government apparatus, as well as in oblasts and cities.
 Unlike the KGB, the internal affairs apparatus was subject to dual subordination: local internal-affairs offices reported both to the executive committees of their respective local Soviets and to their superior offices in the MVD hierarchy.

 The MVD headquarters in Moscow was divided into several directorates and offices: